Luis-Licea/luisliceatorres.com/content/posts/2024-10-29-how-to-follow-semantic-versioning-via-testing.md

 ---
 title: How to follow semantic versioning via testing
+date: 2024-10-29
+categories: Programming
-tags: Programming
+tags: Semantic Versioning
-keywords: ["Programming", "Semantic Versioning"]
 ---

 An easy way to follow semantic versioning is to create unit tests for your API.